dart-lang/site-www/src/codelabs/async-await/index.md

 tags: [ future, async, await, asynchronous, try, catch, error ]
 ---

 Welcome to the asynchronous Dart codelab!
-In this codelab you practice using Dart to run asynchronous code via the `async` and `await` keywords.
+In this codelab, you practice using Dart to run asynchronous code via the `async` and `await` keywords.

-In addition to explanations, this codelab includes embedded editors that show you working code examples and coding exercises.
+In addition to explaining how to write asynchronous Dart code, this codelab includes embedded editors that show you working code examples and coding exercises.
 You can use these editors to test your knowledge by completing the exercises.

 Before you begin this codelab, you should:

 * Have programming experience in another language
-* Know basic syntax in Dart
+* Know basic Dart syntax
 * Have some experience writing asynchronous code in another language

-When you finish this codelab, you'll know the following:
+This codelab covers the following material:

 * How to use the `async` keyword
 * How to use the `await` keyword